guomics-lab/MassNet-DDA/README.md

 We provide both Docker and Conda set-up guide, user can choose between option A: Docker and option B: Conda below:

 ## Option A: Docker

 Python version: 3.10

+About use Docker to run this project, you can choose one of the following two options.
 ###  Option A.1: Use a Pre-built Docker Image (Recommended)

 You can directly pull the pre-built image from Docker Hub: